OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-utilities.md

 Want to split some payments between multiple people?
 Maybe you have an app that sends 30% of art purchases to the original creator and 70% of the profits to the current owner; you can build that with [`SplitPayment`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/SplitPayment.sol)!.

 In solidity, there are some security concerns with blindly sending money to accounts, since it allows them to execute arbitrary code.
 You can read up on these security concerns in the [Ethereum Smart Contract Best Practices](https://consensys.github.io/smart-contract-best-practices/) website.
-One of the ways to fix re-rentrancy and stalling problems is, instead of immediately sending Ether to accounts that need it, you can use [`PullPayment`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/PullPayment.sol), which offers an `asyncSend` function for sending money to something and requesting that they `withdraw()` it later.
+One of the ways to fix reentrancy and stalling problems is, instead of immediately sending Ether to accounts that need it, you can use [`PullPayment`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/PullPayment.sol), which offers an `asyncSend` function for sending money to something and requesting that they `withdraw()` it later.

 If you want to Escrow some funds, check out [`Escrow`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/escrow/Escrow.sol) and [`ConditionalEscrow`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/escrow/ConditionalEscrow.sol) for governing the release of some escrowed Ether.